 Dale Ku’umomialoha Deacon conducts class during regular practice sessions.
 Ms. Deacon, whose family has roots on the island of Hawa’i, began with Kumu Pilialoha in 2003.
 She was appointed by Kumu to the position of Kumu Alaka’i (leader) after being with the hālau for two years, a role she continues to hold.

-Under the guidance of Kumu Pilialoha, she and her assisting Alaka’i, Cindy Waipuna Kelley and Erin Puamana Dixon, uphold hālau protocol, Kumu’s hula legacy, and respect for traditional Hawaiian hula.
+Under the guidance of Kumu Pilialoha, she and her assisting Alaka’i, Cindy Waipuna Kelley, Erin Puamana Dixon, and Bonnie Kahealani Hertlein-Swetman, uphold hālau protocol, Kumu’s hula legacy, and respect for traditional Hawaiian hula.

 For more information about classes and practice sessions, click here.